zilishen/documentation/content/nms/installation/containers/deploy-nginx-instance-manager-docker.md

 ## What You Need

 - A working version of [Docker](https://docs.docker.com/get-docker/)
-- Your NGINX Instance Manager subscription's JSON Web Token, available from [MyF5](https://my.f5.com/manage/s/subscriptions)
+- Your NGINX Instance Manager subscription's JSON Web Token from [MyF5](https://my.f5.com/manage/s/subscriptions)

 ---